How to calculate your premium and insurable earnings

 Who you are responsible for insuring

-• Anyone you employ in your business, including family.
-Full-time, part-time, seasonal or temporary employees, certain domestic employees, unregistered individuals engaged in construction work, students, apprentices, learners and training participants
+• anyone you employ in your business, including family, full-time, part-time, seasonal or temporary employees, certain domestic employees, unregistered individuals engaged in construction work, students, apprentices, learners and training participants

-• For details and exceptions on who must be insured, please see our policy on Workers and Independent Operators
+• please see our policy on Workers and Independent Operators for details and exceptions on who must be insured

 Annual maximum